 Written by Ambrose O'Callaghan at The Motley Fool Canada

-Bank of Montreal (TSX:BMO) is the third largest of the Big Six Canadian banks.
-Shares of this top bank stock have dropped 8.5% month over month as of close on Thursday, August 24.
-The blue-chip stock is now down 9.5% so far in 2023.
-Investors who want to see more of its recent performance can play with the interactive price chart below.
+Shares of Scotiabank have jumped 1% month over month as of early afternoon trading on Tuesday, September 5.
+The bank stock is still down 1% so far in 2023.
+Moreover, its shares have declined 8.7% year over year.
+Investors can see more of its recent and past performance with the interactive price chart below.

-Our market-beating analyst team just revealed what they believe are the 5 best stocks for investors to buy in August 2023... and Bank of Montreal wasn't on the list.
+Our market-beating analyst team just revealed what they believe are the 5 best stocks for investors to buy in August 2023... and Bank of Nova Scotia wasn't on the list.

 The online investing service they've run for nearly a decade, Motley Fool Stock Advisor Canada, is beating the TSX by 26 percentage points.
 And right now, they think there are 5 stocks that are better buys.

 See the 5 Stocks * Returns as of 8/16/23